-The Company plans to continue with engineering studies in preparation of completing a prefeasibility study later in the year.
+The Company plans to continue with engineering work necessary for preparation of a PFS on the Ixtaca deposit, while also working to integrate the Rock Creek mill into mine development studies.
 Drilling may also be undertaken on other targets on the property that have the potential for vein mineralization similar to that of the Ixtaca zone.
 This program will be funded and managed by the Company.